 It is quickly revealed that the fact of the freed mice is actually quite important.

 Also, the third and fourth novel each retroactively create brick jokes out of what had originally been intended as unexplained throwaway lines: the third novel reveals the truth about the bowl of petunias that thought "Oh no, not again!", and the fourth re-introduces the girl from the cafe in Rickmansworth who was mentioned way back at the beginning of the series.

 Not to mention the aside about living mattresses toward the beginning of the first book; eventually in Life, the Universe, and Everything we finally see one alive.

 At the beginning of the game version, the player can pick up a toothbrush, upon which a tree falls on the phone lines.
 The game mentions that there is no causal relationship between these events.
-At the very end of the game, as the stinger, the game mentions that there actually is a causal relationship between these two events, and apologizes for the inconvenience.
+At the very end of a victorious play-through, the game mentions that there actually was a causal relationship between these two events, and apologizes for the inconvenience.

 In the secondary phase of the radio series, Arthur asks Ford "Who would want a motorised rock?"
 The response is essentially the same as Marvin's, to Zaphod's earlier question "Who in the Galaxy would want to bomb a publishing company?"
 (Another motorised rock/publishing company.)

 The towel's role of importance to galactic hitchhikers, which was used in the TV series and the novelisation, was first used in the first chapter (or "fit") of the secondary phase.